darlean-io/darlean.ts/core/README.md

 ## Standard usage

-The standard usage patttern of `@darlean/core` is as follows:
+The standard usage of `@darlean/core` is as follows:
 ```ts
 const builder = new ConfigRunnerBuilder();
 builder.registerSuite( createYourSuite() );